amuller/checkero/README.md

 2. Path of the expression
 3. Original expression
 4. Normalized expression (this is the expression actually used in the match)
-5. Multiplicity: The number of times this hotspot appears in the entire set of files.
+5. Multiplicity: The number of times this hot-spot appears in the entire set of files.

 Friendship Graph